The certificate of Lleida.net

 |Content2-image-logolleidanetfirma.jpg||File in the annex of documents|

-This certificate has been issued and sent upon request and with the express consent of the sender, by a secure and confidential system that registers traffic without interfering, revealing or controlling.
+This certificate has been issued upon request and with the express consent of the sender, by a secure and confidential system that registers traffic without interfering, revealing or controlling.
 This email has been assigned the unique aforementioned identifier in the signer Telecom Operator record heading.

 Lleida, 2 February 2015